 Who is eligible?

-Any full-time PhD student in the Interdepartmental Neuroscience PhD Program who is first author on an abstract submitted to the SFN meeting this October in New Orleans, LA.
+Any full-time PhD student in the Interdepartmental Neuroscience PhD Program who is first author on an abstract submitted to the SFN meeting this November in San Diego, CA.

 How do you apply?

 By submitting a copy of the Abstract you are presenting, along with a 1-page statement describing: 1) your overall contribution to both the development of this project and data collection/analysis, and 2) how these findings advance research in your field.
 Submissions should be sent to Linda.Hinthorne@rosalindfranklin.edu

 Deadline: July 31, 2013.